yujatree/JINIE/README.md

 # JINIE
-Program for the Analysis of LPS
+Program for the Analysis of LPS ...
+Like a Genie !

 **- Property List**